It’s never too soon to talk about beer festivals, and there is none greater than the Munich, Germany’s Oktoberfest!

 Fun fact: The “Hacker-Festhalle” tent will have a rock band playing everyday at 5:30PM to get the party started.

-Besides 15 different types wine there’s also champagne and sparkling wine in the Weinzelt – wine tent.
+Besides 15 different types of wine, there’s also champagne and sparkling wine in the Weinzelt – wine tent.

 There are around 140 restaurants and food stands.